 Classroom Strategies for Long-Term Retention

 Interleaved practice sets.
 When setting practice tasks, mix topics rather than grouping all practice on one topic in a single block.
 A maths teacher might set ten questions covering algebra, fractions, and geometry rather than ten algebra questions followed by ten fractions questions.
-The short-term effect is that pupils find it harder and may feel less confident.
+The short-term effect is that learners find it harder and may feel less confident.
 The long-term effect is significantly stronger retention and better transfer.
-Explain this to pupils so they understand why the practice feels difficult.
+Explain this to learners so they understand why the practice feels difficult.

 Further Reading: Key Papers on Memory and Learning